geoscixyz/gpg/content/seismic/refraction/seismic_velocity.rst

 Fluid saturation
 ----------------

 Theoretical and empirical studies have shown that the compressional wave velocity *decreases* with *decreasing* fluid saturation.
-As the fraction of gas in the pores increases, \\(K\\) and hence velocity decreases.
+As the fraction of gas in the pores increases, \\(K\\), and hence velocity, decreases.
 Less intuitive is the fact that \\(V_s\\) also decreases with an increase in gas content.
-The reflection coefficient is strongly affected if one of the contacting media is gas saturated because the impedance is lowered by decreases in both the density and velocity.
+The seismic reflection coefficient is strongly affected if one of the contacting media is gas saturated because the impedance is lowered by decreases in both the density and velocity.

 Velocity in unconsolidated near surface soils (the weathered layer)
 -------------------------------------------------------------------